Facts

 - Breeding can occur twice a year (spring/summer & autumn/winter)

-- Life span in the wild is only about 5 years, but up to 13.5 in captivity
+- Life span in the wild is only about 6 years, but up to 13.5 in captivity

 Important forest habitat features for Leadbeater’s Possums

-- Slope of the site
+- Slope of site not too steep

 Structure of Leadbeater’s habitat in Mountain Ash forests